YUUk37sR/coinbin/README.md

 - Support current Dark Wallet Stealth Address structure (as of version Alpha 7) for outputs.
 - Brain wallet support.
 - Compatible with bitcoin-qt
-- An offical .onion address for tor users.
 - Offline qrcode creator and scanning tool
 - HD (bip32) support
 - Supports altcoins such as litecoin
 - Replace by fee (RBF) Support
 - Segwit support

-Donate to 1CWHWkTWaq1K5hevimJia3cyinQsrgXUvg to see more development!
+Donate to GQTU6NY7JUuKzGAgHT967i3yVU1dEGpYvU to see more development!